softvisio/templates/app-vue/README.md

 # API

-API class instance is accessible from views and stores as `this.$api` property.
+API class instance is accessible from the views and the stores objects as `this.$api` property.
 Example:

 ```
 const res = await this.$api.call( "method/name", param1, param2, ... );